NrgCristi/HeartiumServer/ReadME.md

 Extract The Archive To Any Location You Want
 Run install_packages.bat (Make Sure To Run This Every Time You Use This Private Server) Then Run start.bat (Make Sure To Keep It Opened)
-Then Go To https://localhost:3551 (Make Sure To Keep The Browser Opened) Then Go To The Releases Tab Of This Project And Go To The Launcher Release And Then Download LawinServer.exe (Note: This Is Modified Lawin Server)
+Then Go To https://localhost:3551 On Your Browser (Make Sure To Keep The Browser Opened) Then Go To The Releases Tab Of This Project And Go To The Launcher Release And Then Download LawinServer.exe (Note: This Is Modified Lawin Server)
 Then Run It (If Your Internet Stops Working Go To Proxy Settings And Turn Off The Use a proxy server option) Then Choose Any Launcher From The Releases Tab And Download It